degiorgioo/nitro-docker/README.md

 │   ..
 │   ├── nitro --> Nitro stuff
 │   ├── project --> Sourcecode folder for the developers
-│   ├── config --> nitro 'config' folder
 │   ├── Docker-compose.yml --> Docker-compose file for run/build docker
 │   ├── Dockerfile --> Dockerfile which describe the Docker image
 ```
 How described in the previous section, the architect generates a project with the nitro-generator.
-This Nitro files are copied in the ```nitro``` folder and copied during buildtime into the docker-container.
+This Nitro files are copied into the ```nitro``` folder and copied during buildtime within the docker-container.

 # Docker Image
 ## Packages